-4.4 Annual Rehabilitation - Manhole Repairs
+4.2 Annual Rehabilitation - Manhole Repairs

-Continuing sewer rehabilitation work outside of CAP/ER project areas, the Annual Rehabilitation - Manhole Repairs project will focus on correcting observed sources of infiltration / inflow and structural defects identified in over 500 manholes as part of Clean Water Nashville's trunk walking and manhole inspection activities.
+Continuing sewer rehabilitation work outside of CAP/ER project areas, the Annual Rehabilitation - Manhole Repairs project focuses on correcting observed sources of infiltration / inflow and structural defects identified in over 500 manholes as part of Clean Water Nashville's trunk walking and manhole inspection activities.
 The project includes manholes throughout the system with more significant numbers of repairs along and upstream of the West and Middle Forks of Browns Creek, upstream of Cloverbottom Pump Station, and in the McCrory Creek and Dodson Chapel areas.
 Design began in April 2022 and was completed in July 2022.
 Advertisement for construction began on August 9, 2022, and quotations were received on September 8, 2022.
-The construction Notice-to-Proceed was issued on October 22, 2022, and construction activities will continue through the upcoming quarter.
+The construction Notice-to-Proceed was issued on October 22, 2022.
+To utilize remaining construction contract funding, more than 150 additional manholes requiring similar repairs were added to the project.
+These manholes are located upstream of the Riverside Drive and Loves Branch Pump Stations.
+Construction activities will continue through the upcoming quarter.